+Every School\ should have a Whistleblowing Policy that protects staff members who report colleagues they believe are doing something wrong or illegal, or who are neglecting their duties.
 This policy is a key part of 'Keeping Children Safe in Education' and should be considered in conjunction with our Child Protection and Safeguarding Policy and other relevant safeguarding policies e.g. Confidentiality, Health and Safety and Code of Conduct.

-Governing bodies of schools are responsible for agreeing the schools Whistleblowing Policy.
-Keeping Children Safe in Education (2016) Part 1 Paragraphs 32 -34 reinforces this, and Working Together to Safeguard Children (2015) Chapter 2, paragraph 4 says that 'organisations should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including';
+Governing bodies of schools\ are responsible for agreeing the schools Whistleblowing Policy.
+Keeping Children Safe in Education (2019) Part 1 Paragraphs 51 -53 reinforces this, and Working Together to Safeguard Children (2018) Chapter 2, paragraph 3 says that 'organisations should have in place arrangements that reflect the importance of safeguarding and promoting the welfare of children, including';

-'clear whistleblowing procedures, which reflect the principles in Sir Robert Francis's Freedom to Speak Up review'. (www.freedomtospeakup.org.uk)
+'clear whistleblowing procedures, which reflect the principles in Sir Robert Francis's Freedom to Speak Up review' and are suitably referenced in staff training and codes of conduct, and a culture that enables issues about safeguarding and promoting the welfare of children to be addressed'. (www.freedomtospeakup.org.uk)

-Since Working Together (2015) and Keeping Children Safe in Education (KCSIE) applies to all schools, this means all schools must have a whistle blowing policy.
+\Since Working Together (2018) and Keeping Children Safe in Education (KCSIE) applies to all schools, this means all schools must have a whistle blowing policy.